malvikasharan/APRICOT/README.md

 ##Instructions for the installation

-Please clone `git clone https://github.com/malvikasharan/APRICOT.git` or [download](https://github.com/malvikasharan/APRICOT/archive/master.zip) this repository in your system, which will create a directory tree of the following structure.
+Please clone `git clone https://github.com/malvikasharan/APRICOT.git` or [download](https://github.com/malvikasharan/APRICOT/archive/master.zip) this repository in your system locally, which will create a directory tree of the following structure.
 ```
 APRICOT
 │   README.md
 │   LICENCE
 │
 └───├apricotlib
-    ├bin
+└───├bin
-    ├run_scripts
+└───├run_scripts
 ```

 The run script for the installation of all the required files (apricot_db_tool.sh) can be found in the github folder https://github.com/malvikasharan/APRICOT/run_scripts.
 Users need to provide the path of the APRICOT repository in the system (APRICOT_PATH) and the path where the users wish to install APRICOT related tools and files (DB_PATH).
 The APRICOT will mainly install [CDD](ftp://ftp.ncbi.nih.gov/pub/mmdb/cdd/cdd.info), [InterPro](ftp://ftp.ebi.ac.uk/pub/software/unix/iprscan/5/) and [BLAST executables](ftp://ftp.ncbi.nih.gov/blast/executables/blast+).